 JOHN 8 continues here.

-Compare the Testimony of Yeshua’s Version of John with the 1851 Murdock Translation of John, or compare it with the 1849 Etheridge Version of “The Testimony of Yeshua” (New Testament).
+Compare the Testimony of Yeshua’s Version of this book with the 1851 Murdock Translation and/or the 1849 Etheridge Version.